bpshparis/ma/README.md

 	iclde

-> :no_entry: If **login failed** because of logging in with a federated ID, then browse one a the following url
+> :no_entry: If **login failed** because of logging in with a federated ID, then browse one a the following url:

 > :bulb: Ctrl + Click on links below to open them in new tabs and keep the tutorial tab opened.

  * https://login.ng.bluemix.net/UAALoginServerWAR/passcode
  * https://login.eu-gb.bluemix.net/UAALoginServerWAR/passcode
  * https://login.eu-de.bluemix.net/UAALoginServerWAR/passcode

 > and get a one-time passcode.

 > Then back to your terminal &nbsp; ![](res/term.png), login with **--sso**,

 	iclsso

 > paste the one-time passcode when prompt

 	One Time Code (Get one at https://login.eu-gb.bluemix.net/UAALoginServerWAR/passcode)>

 > and hit enter.

 <br>